 B-2 PROCEDURE

 Soften a portion of the material by warming it in a water bath at a temperature not exceeding 60 °C and then mixing it thoroughly.
 Transfer 2 g of a well-mixed sample accurately weighed into a 40 ml centrifuge tube previously tared with a glass stirring rod.
 Add 15 ml of phosphatide acetone solution from a burette.
 Warm the mixture in a water bath until the lecithin melts, but avoid evaporation of the acetone.
 Stir until the sample is completely disintegrated and dispersed, and then transfer the tube into an ice-bath.
-Stir for 5 min, remove from the ice bath, and add about one-half of the required volume of phosphatide acetone solution, previously chilled for 5 min in an ice-bath.
-Stir the mixture to complete dispersion of the sample, dilute to 40 ml with chilled phosphatide acetone solution (5 °C), again stir and return the tube and contents to the ice bath for 15 min.
+Stir for 5 min, remove from the ice-bath, and add about one-half of the required volume of phosphatide acetone solution, previously chilled for 5 min in an ice-bath.
+Stir the mixture to complete dispersion of the sample, dilute to 40 ml with chilled phosphatide acetone solution (5 °C), again stir and return the tube and contents to the ice-bath for 15 min.
 At the end of the 15 min chilling period, stir again while still in the ice-bath, remove the stirring rod, temporarily supporting it in a vertical upside down position and centrifuge the mixture immediately at about 2 000 rev/min for 5 min.
 Decant the supernatant liquid from the centrifuge tube, crush the centrifuged solids with the same stirring rod previously used, and refill the tube to the 40 ml mark with chilled (5 °C) phosphatide acetone solution, and repeat the chilling, stirring, centrifugation, and decantation procedure previously followed.
 After the second centrifugation and decantation of the supernatant acetone, again crush the solids with the assigned stirring rod, and place the tube and its contents in a horizontal position at room temperature until the excess acetone has evaporated.
 Mix the residue again.
 Dry the centrifuge tube and its contents at l05 °C for 45 min in a forced draft oven, cool and weigh.

 B-3 CALCULATION

-Acetone insoluble residue, percent by mass = (100 × R S)-B
+Acetone insoluble residue, percent by mass = 100 × R S-B

-where,

-R = mass of the residue;

-S= mass of the sample; and

-B = toluene insoluble matter (see D-2)
+where